tx7do/kratos-cli/sql-proto/README.md

 # SQL → Protobuf

-This tool imports the SQL database schema into Protobuf code for use in Kratos microservices.
+This tool imports the SQL database schemas and generates Protobuf code for use in Kratos microservices.

 ## HOW TO INSTALL